Head-to-Head: AngularJS (deprecated) vs Stimulus Analysis

 angular

-v1.8.3(over 2 years ago)
+v1.8.3(almost 3 years ago)

 Angular is a full-fledged MVC framework that provides a comprehensive solution for building single-page applications.
 It comes with built-in features like routing, forms handling, and dependency injection.
 Stimulus, on the other hand, is a lightweight JavaScript framework that focuses on enhancing the interactivity of server-rendered HTML through data attributes and controllers.